 Local opinions about Knoxville also tend to mention the beautiful climate, great public schools, and safety as some of the key benefits of living in Knoxville.
 Clearly, the quality of life in this region of East Tennessee is second to none, even earning it a grade of A- on Niche.

 Benefits of Living in Knoxville

 If you’re wondering what to know before moving to Knoxville, then we’ve got you covered in this section of our comprehensive guide.
 Like any other city, there are some unique pros and cons of living in Knoxville.
 Here, we’ll discuss the ways in which the pros outweigh the cons to put your mind at ease.

 One of the key benefits of living in Knoxville is its livability.
 According to Knox News, Knoxville residents enjoy a lower average cost of living than the U.S. average.
 This is reflected in reasonable real estate, transportation, and utility expenses.
 According to the cost of living index, the average price of a home and the average monthly rent are also well below the average for other large metro areas.
-The median home price in Knoxville was reportedly $172,333 in 2018, lower than the country’s median home price of $227,025.
+The median home price in Knoxville was reported $172,333 in 2018, lower than the country’s median home price of $227,025.

 Another perk of Knoxville living is that if you decide to sell your home, you’ll have plenty of options.
 For example, at Nexus Homebuyers, we buy homes in Tennessee.
 With cash home buyers from Chattanooga to Knoxville, we can help you sell your home in record time.
 If you’ve been searching, “sell my house fast Knoxville,” then you’ve found the only solution you need here at Nexus Homebuyers. and you’ll get a price that reflects the home value.